- Perennials, Bulbs & Flowers

 Choosing the Right Fruit Tree

 While you'll find lots of fruit trees for sale, how do you know what is the right variety for you?
 First consider your available space.
-Many fruit growers prefer the Reachables fruit plants because they can be maintained and harvested without using a ladder.
+Gurney's offers standard and fall fruit trees, as well as some that can be grown in containers.
 To grow fruit trees successfully, the variety you choose must be suitable for your grow zone.
 Use our zone finder information and recommendaions to check the first and last frost dates for your grow zone.
 Next consider how you want to use your fruits--including how many you'd like to grow, if you want them for fresh eating only, or if you'd like some for canning and preserving.
 Finally, let your taste buds decide on your favorite fruit tree variety.

 Getting Started with Fruit Trees

 To get the top performance out of your fruit trees and berry plants, make sure you give them what they need.
 Almost all fruit trees and berry plants need full sun (at least 6 hours of direct sunlight daily) and fertile, well-drained soil.
 They also need space to grow.
 When selecting fruit plants, note their mature height and spread.
 Some fruit trees are self-pollinating while other fruit trees require another tree for pollination.

 With a little care and maintenance, including pruning and fertilization, your fruit trees and fruit plants will reward you with mouth-watering, sun-ripened fruits, sometimes in just a few years.
 Read on to learn more about growing your own fruit trees.

 Fruit trees can be planted in the spring or fall.
 Many prefer planting in the fall because the trees can put all of their energy into establishing their roots rather than growing foliage.
 Some fruit plants, such as raspberries and blueberries, would do best planted in the spring, while containerized trees are likely to bear fall planting better.